HabanaAI/Gaudi-tutorials/PyTorch/triton_inference_server/README.md

 This document provides instructions on deploying hugging face transformer models on Triton Inference Server (TIS) with Intel® Gaudi® AI accelerator.
 The overal process involves:

 - Create a model repository
-- Build the conitaner image
+- Build the container image
 - Launch a Triton Inference Server
 - Query the server